-Just yet.
-Forty minutes later, folk who wouldn’t ordinarily share a cup in the canteen interrupted each other with stories and wise-cracks.
+Forty minutes later, folk who wouldn’t ordinarily break breath together interrupted each other with stories and wise-cracks.
 Shane rapidly fired out witticisms in his droll voice.
 Boring Shane whose default setting is to nod sideways when he means yes and no. He royally took the piss out of us all, probably in the knowledge he had a narrow window.
 The power would return soon and he’d be forced back into nodding and awkwardly banging into people in the tiny kitchen.

 Ann was regaling us all with her typing skills (“I have 140 words a minute” Shane: “Talking or typing?”) when there was a brief flicker; then another.
 The small matter of the best local pub was being given consideration when there was a third that didn’t go out.
 The power had returned.